martician1/martician1/dragon.md

 There is a lot going on in the `dragon` binary so I won't be diving deeply into each and every function.
 You can check the [call graph visualization](#call_graph) for a general overview of the control flow.
-Briefly, `main` unbuffers the iostreams and calls `PlayGame` whereas `PlayGame` acts as the Main Menu.
-Things get interesting when we get to `FightDragon`.
+Briefly, `main` unbuffers the iostreams and calls `PlayGame` whereas `PlayGame` acts as the Main Menu of the game.
+Things get more interesting when we get to `FightDragon`.
 The following code is a tweaked version of Ghidra's decompilation output:

 ```c